katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 .. note:: Signature-based authentication only works with local users.

-Use signature-based authentication with Ansible
+Use signature-based authentication with Assible
 ```````````````````````````````````````````````
 You need the following parameters with your ACI module(s) for it to work: